What sources should you consult when a matter is not dealt with explicitly in ASPE?

 Since the adoption of ASPE, some of the AcSB’s positions have contradicted IFRSs.
-For example, consider the expected ASPE standards on biological assets, which, according to the AcSB’s preliminary view, would be recognized at cost and not at fair value, as is prescribed in IFRSs.
-Also, even though the new standards on consolidations (Section 1591) and joint arrangements (Section 3056) are based on the fundamental principles of IFRS 10 and 11, they do not reiterate all the guidance provided therein and include choices that are not allowed under IFRSs.
+Consider, for example, Section 3041 on agriculture where productive biological assets are recognized at cost and not at fair value, as is prescribed in IFRSs.
+Similarly, even though the standards on consolidations (Section 1591) and joint arrangements (Section 3056) are based on the fundamental principles of IFRS 10 and 11, they do not reiterate all the guidance provided therein and include choices that are not allowed under IFRSs.

 US accounting standards

 The main risk of using other frameworks is the false sense of compliance this may create.
-In preparing financial statements in accordance with ASPE, preparers who apply a standard from another framework might be under the impression that they are doing a good job since that standard was duly approved by prominent experts.
+In preparing financial statements in accordance with ASPE, preparers who apply a standard from another framework may believe they are doing a good job since that standard was duly approved by prominent experts.
 However, it might not be the case, since their main task is to prepare financial statements that reflect the entity’s economic reality while ensuring compliance with ASPE.
 As we all know, no standard can be a substitute for professional judgment.

 The Technical working group on ASPE – Financial accounting – Part II of the Quebec CPA Order